Signs point to revival in international use of China's yuan

-HONG KONG (Reuters) - The sale of a 900-million-yuan ($140 million) offshore bond has added to signs that the international use of the Chinese currency is recovering after several years in the doldrums.
+HONG KONG, Jan 23 (Reuters) - The sale of a 900-million-yuan ($140 million) offshore bond has added to signs that the international use of the Chinese currency is recovering after several years in the doldrums.

 “This high-yield dim sum bond issuance is a sign which shows the offshore yuan market has started to recover after backsliding for two years,” said Liao Qun, China chief economist at Citic Bank International in Hong Kong.

-“Negative factors that hindered the internationalization process, such as strong yuan depreciation expectations, have been cleared and now it’s time to see this process gaining momentum again,” Liao said.
+“Negative factors that hindered the internationalisation process, such as strong yuan depreciation expectations, have been cleared and now it’s time to see this process gaining momentum again,” Liao said.

 “We will follow the tide,” said a policy source, who declined to be identified.
 “We won’t push it forward too forcefully.
 This will be a long process.”